ggiuffre/sw-history/web.md

   and programs have to modify the DOM in an unstructured way

-## Reactive programming
+## Virtual DOM / Reactive programming

-The view is just a function of state.
+The view is just a function of the state.
 Views react to state changes.
 Applications are a composition of multiple views, possibly nested.
 Views bring together HTML, CSS and JS so that developers can now build applications with actually good UX.